Stand with Ukraine flag

 Statistics

-If you click on the Statistics button on the gateway dashboard in the Navigation Panel, you will be transferred to the Statistics dashboard.
+If you click on the Statistics button on the gateway page in the Navigation Panel, you will be transferred to the Statistics page.

-• Events Produced - the number of events received from ThingsBoard;
+• Message from platform - displays the total number of messages received from the platform.

-• Events Sent - total number of events sent to ThingsBoard;
+• Messages sent to platform - total number of messages sent to the platform.

 Remote Shell